-Rebekah Bunting (Upper and Lower Elementary) and Trina Rainey (Early Childhood) meet weekly with our students to explore the fundamentals of music.
+Alison Tierney (Upper Elementary), Rebekah Bunting (Lower Elementary) and Trina Rainey (Early Childhood) meet weekly with our students to explore the fundamentals of music.
 Using a variety of instruments, our musical instruction team not only educate the children, but also prepare an amazing demonstration of their learned skills for our Holiday Performance and Festival of the Arts each year.

 Rebekah Bunting has been teaching elementary music education at Bozeman Summit School since 2015.
 She is certified at Level II in the Orff Schulwerk approach.
 Orff Schulwerk is a “child-centered” approach to learning music that integrates music, dance, speech, and drama.
 The children learn by doing and are regularly improvising and creating their own music and movement.
 By doing this, they are learning important problem solving skills that can translate to all aspects of life.
 Most music classes involve learning and playing instruments such as xylophones, metallophones, glockenspiels, recorders, hand drums, wood blocks and many other fun instruments.
 Rebekah is constantly inspired by the children’s creativity and musical abilities and enjoys highlighting their talents in the December Holiday Performance and spring talent show.

 Bio coming soon.

 At Bozeman Summit School, we not only care about developing the whole child in their social, emotional, and educational journey, but also giving them the tools and education to be physically healthy through diet and exercise.
 For our Health Enhancement program, we have contracted with Steffany Kay – owner of Play+.